Carrot cake: Brazil

 Brazilian bolo de cenoura (lit. 'carrot cake') is a fluffy and moist cake that is commonly served with a chocolate ganache topping.
 As opposed to other Brazilian desserts that originated with the Portuguese, bolo de cenoura is much more recent and began appearing in Brazilian cookbooks only in the 1960s.
 The inspiration behind bolo de cenoura comes from the American recipe for carrot cake.

 February 3 is national carrot cake day in Brazil.

 Switzerland

 Swiss Rüeblitorte features almonds and hazelnuts and is often covered in glacé icing containing kirsch and topped with decorative carrots made from marzipan.

 UK and US

 Modern UK and US recipes typically feature a white cream cheese icing.
-Sometimes nuts, such as walnuts or pecans, are added into the cake batter, as well as spices such as cinnamon, ginger and ground mixed spice.
-Toasting pecans and using brown sugar can add extra flavor and moisture.
+Sometimes nuts, such as walnuts or pecans, are added to the cake batter, as well as spices, such as cinnamon, ginger and ground mixed spice.
+Toasting pecans and using brown sugar can add extra flavour and moisture.
 Fruits, including pineapple, raisins and shredded coconut, can also be used to add sweetness.